The versioned home of a codebase, files plus full history, whose boundary defines team ownership and change scope.

 A code repository is the versioned store of a body of source code, holding not just the current files but the full history of how they got that way.
-It is the most boring artefact in software engineering and quietly one of the most consequential, because where you draw a repository's boundary tends to decide who owns what, how teams coordinate, and what can be changed in a single atomic step.
+Where a repository's boundary is drawn shapes who owns what, how teams coordinate, and what can be changed in a single atomic step.

 Version control predates the word "repository" in its modern sense.
 The Source Code Control System (SCCS, 1972) and the later Revision Control System tracked individual files, storing changes as space-efficient deltas.
 CVS, widely used from the 1980s, added a central repository many developers could check out from and commit to, and Subversion (2000) refined that same centralised model with atomic commits across a whole tree.
 The constant through this lineage was a single authoritative server; your local copy was a working snapshot, and history lived in one place.